pulumi/terraform-provider-google-beta/website/docs/r/deployment_manager_deployment.html.markdown

-~> **Warning:** Deployment Manager shares similar behavior with Terraform as both products manage GCP resource lifecycle and state.
-This Terraform resource is intended only to manage a Deployment resource, and attempts to manage the Deployment's resources in Terraform as well will likely result in errors or unexpected behavior as the two tools fight over ownership.
+~> **Warning:** This resource is intended only to manage a Deployment resource, and attempts to manage the Deployment's resources in the provider as well will likely result in errors or unexpected behavior as the two tools fight over ownership.
 We strongly discourage doing so unless you are an experienced user of both tools.

-In addition, due to limitations of the API, Terraform will treat deployments in preview as recreate-only for any update operation other than actually deploying an in-preview deployment (i.e. `preview=true` to `preview=false`).
+In addition, due to limitations of the API, the provider will treat deployments in preview as recreate-only for any update operation other than actually deploying an in-preview deployment (i.e. `preview=true` to `preview=false`).